 We’ll answer all of those questions individually.

-The health science career cluster is an educational area dedicated to teaching students how to be health care professionals.
-It’s one of the 16 career clusters included in career and technical education (CTE), formerly known as vocational education.
+By definition, the health science career cluster is an educational area dedicated to teaching students how to be health care professionals.
+It’s one of the 16 career clusters included incareer and technical education (CTE), formerly known as vocational education.

 In fact, some health science programs still carry the “vocational” name, like “nursing vocational program” or something similar.